craigmbooth/craigmbooth.github.io/_posts/blog/2015-11-05-selinux-for-mortals.md

 A user wants to host a website from inside their homedir.
 You go into Apache's httpd.conf and allow this, but you're getting disallowed errors, even after changing permissions on the homedir.

-Check the usual suspects (/var/log/httpd/*) and everything is 403ing.
+Check the usual suspects (`/var/log/httpd/*`) and everything is 403ing.
 Not too helpful, we knew that.
-Take a look at /var/log/messages and
+Take a look at `/var/log/messages` and

-    setroubleshoot:  SELinux is preventing /usr/bin/httpd gtom getattr access on the directory /home/fred.
+    setroubleshoot:  SELinux is preventing /usr/bin/httpd from getattr access on the directory /home/fred.
 Fomr complete selinux messages, run [a command].
 This command will tell you the issues that happened, and frequently give you suggestions to fix them.

 ## Apache In Other Directories